davepeyton/whack-yoda/README.md

 ###
 1. This is a challanging one level game.<br>

-2. You hve 20 seconds in total to whack as many yoda's as posibile.<br>
+2. You have 20 seconds in total to whack as many yoda's as posibile.<br>

 3. Every 5 seconds the speed in which yoda pops out of his hole is increased making the game more exciting and challenging.